lisezmoi/modul.io/doc/api.md

 ### extModul.send( message )

 Sends a message to the external modul.
-The cibled modul can listen to incoming message with the `message` event.
+The targetted modul can listen to incoming message with the `message` event.

 ### extModul.coordinates()